seeq12/seeq-connector-sdk-java/README.md

 1. Open the `src/main/java/com/seeq/link/sdk/debugging/Main.java` file in the `seeq-link-sdk-debugging-agent` project.
 1. Modify the URL on the line `String seeqUrl = "https://yourserver.seeq.host";` to match your Seeq server
-1. Retrieve the agent_api_key from your Seeq Server by logging in as a Seeq Administrator and navigating to the API Documentation page.
-Expand the System group and expand GET /system/agentKey.
-Click Execute
+1. On your Seeq server as a user with administrator permissions, open the Administration page and select the Agents tab.
-1. Modify the `agent_api_key` in `resources\data\keys\agent.key` my replacing the `<your_agent_api_key>`
+1. Click the +Add Agent button and, in the prompt, provide only the Machine Name where the agent will be running.
+Click Save and record the displayed One-Time Password value for use in the next step.
-   with the key that is located in the top response from the previous step.
-Note: it should only include the value.
-For example if the return was `{"agentKey": "superSecret123"}` then the key is `superSecret123`
+1. Modify the `resources\data\keys\agent.otp` file in the `seeq-link-sdk-debugging-agent` project, replacing `<your_agent_one_time_password>` with the One-Time Password recorded in the previous step.
 1. Set a breakpoint on the first line of the `main()` function.
 1. On the right-hand edge of IntelliJ there is a *Gradle* tab.
 Click on that tab to open the Gradle tool window, then right-click on